NOTE: This article is for customers with the "classic" Admin interface (horizontal top-navigation bar).

 If your interface is different, view the New Admin Experience version of this article.

 A/B Testing campaigns allow you to create two or more sample groups of recipients.
 You then choose to send each group either completely different messages or different versions of the same message (using different subject lines, from fields, etc.) to see which is more effective.
-After you configure and deploy the campaign, Communications Enterprise will manage sending each version and tracking the results.
+After you configure and deploy the campaign, Higher Logic Real Magnet will manage sending each version and tracking the results.
 At a date and time you set, it will determine which version is the "winner" of the test according to the criteria you entered during campaign setup.

 The information provided by A/B testing can be important to fine-tune your emails.
 For example, is one subject line more effective than another?
 Does sending at a specific time of day lead to better success?